Our Sightseeing in Sydney

 It was an entertaining and interesting tour, even if we were a bit tired towards the end.
-And afterwards, we indulged ourselves with a delicious ice cream while enjoying a view the Sydney Opera House.
+And afterward, we indulged ourselves with delicious ice cream while enjoying a view of the Sydney Opera House.
 Not bad!

 Our impressive first day came to an end.

 Shopping in Sydney

 What was meant to be our own self-guided walking tour with a photo safari the next day ended up being a shopping madness in Sydney.

 OK, I might be exaggerating, but after more than a year of traveling, I simply couldn’t resist the sales and bought myself a new dress, a blouse, and a new pair of Icebreaker underpants.